-- Conduct an online search to make sure the name isn't already trademarked.
+- Check with the U.S. Patent and Trademark Office to make sure the name isn't already trademarked.

-- Search to see which regional government website you should use to find out if the business name you want is available and allowed in your region.
+- Search to see which state government website you should use (often it is the Secretary of State's office) to find out if the business name you want is available and allowed in your state.

 - See if website domain names and social media names are available.

 When you create your business, you'll have to register your business name with the state, which prevents other businesses from using the same name in the same state.
 If you want to protect your name across the country, you could trademark the business name.

 You don't need to run your business with the same name that you use for the legal paperwork.
 Instead, you can choose a "doing business as" (DBA) name.
 DBAs are also known as trade names, fictitious names or assumed names.
 With a DBA, you can use one name for the legal paperwork and another for your signs, website and business cards.